ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 1: January 21, 2017

 3) **pairity_outliner:**  You are given an array (which will have a length of at least 3, but could be very large) containing integers.
 The array is either entirely comprised of odd integers or entirely comprised of even integers except for a single integer N. It contains a method that takes the array as an argument and returns N.

+### Day 2: January 22, 2017

+4) **exes_and_ohs:**  Checks to see if a string has the same amount of 'x's and 'o's.
+The method will return a boolean and is case insensitive.
+The string can contain any char.